aitabuzaid/tensorflow-js-knn/README.md

 This project uses a webcam and Tensorflow (Java Script) on top of the Mobilenet model to classify three different objects in the browser.
+The javascript code is based on the TensforFlow.js tutorial provided here: https://www.tensorflow.org/js/tutorials/transfer/image_classification